pyg-team/pytorch_geometric/docs/source/tutorial/load_csv.rst

 For every edge defined in the file, it looks up the forward indices in :obj:`src_mapping` and :obj:`dst_mapping`, and moves the data appropriately.

 Similarly to :meth:`load_node_csv`, encoders are used to return additional edge-level feature information.
-For example, for loading the ratings from the :obj:`rating` column in :obj:`ratings.csv`, we can define an :class:`IdentityEncoder` that simply converts a list of floating-point values into a PyTorch tensor:
+For example, for loading the ratings from the :obj:`rating` column in :obj:`ratings.csv`, we can define an :class:`IdentityEncoder` that simply converts a list of floating-point values into a :pytorch:`PyTorch` tensor:

 .. code-block:: python